AIF31/Nasa_hack/README.md

 ## Feasible Proposal (FP)
 Our feasible idea takes up many of the ideas of our high-impact proposal, modifying certain characteristics that may not be possible or more complicated to implement, for example, the implementation of nanobots is replaced with CO2 bombs, in the same way, instead of the use of swarms of drones to transport the extinguishing chemical, larger drones would be used instead.
 ### List of requiered elements
-  Bio-Nanobots capable of stinguishing the fire (HIP) Flight unit capable of coordinating and flying a variety of swarm drones for the loading of a point mass (HIP) I.A. capable od detecting wildfires using satellite imagery [link](https://github.com/shrey24/wildfire-detection-from-satellite-images-ml#in-this-project-we-detect-forest-wildfire-from-given-satellite-images-i-have-used-cnn-with-a-training-dataset-of-2000-images)
+  * Bio-Nanobots capable of stinguishing the fire (HIP).
+  * Flight unit capable of coordinating and flying a variety of swarm drones for the loading of a point mass (HIP)
+  * I.A. capable od detecting wildfires using satellite imagery [link](https://github.com/shrey24/wildfire-detection-from-satellite-images-ml#in-this-project-we-detect-forest-wildfire-from-given-satellite-images-i-have-used-cnn-with-a-training-dataset-of-2000-images)
-  CO2 bombs or  retardants (FP)
+  * CO2 bombs or  retardants (FP).
-  Telegram Bot
+  * Telegram Bot.
-  Software requi
+  * Software required for the image processing.
+  * Arduino code for the release of CO2 bombs.